Creeper798/PDF-Website/README.md

 # Current Challenges:
 Getting Python and HTML to work together.

-Reconfiguring Python code to work with online PDF's.
+Reconfiguring Python code to work with online PDFs.

 Formatting of input and output information.